Tri-Health Offices - Baldwin Tower

 Outcome

-This project ended up transforming Tri-Health’s new offices into a model of biophillic design; creating one of the most extensive living office projects in the entire country.
-In total, this project features over 1000 vibrant tropical plants from 20 different species, painted across 5 living walls on three separate floors.
-Urban Blooms designed a central irrigation network that delivers pressure regulated water and nutrients directly to each living wall.
-This system along with full spectrum LED lighting fixtures keeps the plants in optimal growing condition.
+This project transformed TriHealth’s new offices into a model of biophilic design, establishing one of the most extensive living wall installations in the country.
+Featuring over 1,000 vibrant tropical plants across 20 species, the greenery spans five living walls spread over three floors.
+Urban Blooms engineered a centralized irrigation system that delivers pressure-regulated water and nutrients directly to each wall.
+Combined with full-spectrum LED lighting, this system ensures the plants thrive in optimal growing conditions year-round.